10 Leadership Skills Every Effective Leader Needs

 • What’s your real responsibility as a leader?

-• How can you motivate team leaders in developing good leadership skills?
+• How can you motivate team leaders to develop good leadership skills?

-Delegation and empowerment might look like the same skill, but they are definitely not identical.
+Delegation and empowerment might look like the same skill, but they are not identical.

 Delegating and empowering are both important when in a business environment, but have different functions.
-When delegating out tasks, it’s obligatory to assign people what they need to do.
+When delegating tasks, it’s obligatory to assign people what they need to do.
 When you empower someone they become more motivated and creative.
-They learn from mistakes better and are more accountable which becomes an underrated trait in the workplace these days.

 Here’s a quote that defines empowerment more clearly: